aurangzaib/models/research/krones/notes.md

     - Training on **single dataset** multiple times in small steps using checkpoints
     - Training on **multiple datasets** each with complete round (10 >)

 - Whenever training on a new dataset, it is very important to also provide old dataset.
-Otherwise, CNN will ignore features learnt from old dataset.

-- When combination of old and new dataset is provided, CNN forms the relation between both datasets and remembers common features in both
+This way CNN forms the relation between both datasets and remembers common features in both.

-## Issues

-- Tensorflow re-learning seems to keep forgetting features from previous training

-- Populated training seems to causing the failure of GCML training
+- When CNN is trained on new dataset withtout mixing old dataset, it will ignore features learnt from old dataset.

 ## Ideas